Vitamin A is an essential nutrient in our body.

-- Vitamin A also helps the heart, lungs, kidneys, and other organs work properly.
+It is necessary for healthy vision, the immune system, and reproduction, and also helps the heart, lungs, kidneys, and other organs work properly.

-- It takes part in embryonic development: organ formation during fetal development, normal immune functions, and eye development and vision.
+It takes part in embryonic development, organ formation during fetal development, normal immune functions, and eye development and vision.

-Under the new regulations, FDA’s new labelling regulations for foods and dietary supplements vitamin A will be listed on product labels only in μg RAE (retinol activity equivalents) and not IUs.
+Vitamin A will be listed on product labels only in μg RAE (retinol activity equivalents) and not IUs.

 Age | Male | Female | Pregnancy | Lactation |